LibreNetwork-dev/mote/README.md

 # About
 mote is a minimalist library, meant for speed and size.
-It is 1.3kb minified and gzipped, and it is 2.3kb minified v
+It is 1.3kb minified and gzipped, and it is 2.3kb minified
 its features are css and html templating engines, a signal system, and on:* events

 # Building